NEW YORK BLACK LIBRARIANS CAUCUS ROUNDTABLE

 Section 8.
 Compensation of Board Members and Officers

-No Board Member or Officer shall receive, directly or indirectly, any compensation or other payment from the New York State Black Librarians Caucus unless authorized by concurring majority vote of all Board Members and in no event shall any compensation or payment be paid or made except reasonable compensation for services actually rendered or reimbursement for disbursements actually incurred.
+No Board Member or Officer shall receive, directly or indirectly, any compensation or other payment from the New York State Black Librarians Caucus unless authorized by a concurring majority vote of all Board Members and in no event shall any compensation or payment be paid or made except reasonable compensation for services actually rendered or reimbursement for disbursements actually incurred.
 A Board Member or Officer with an interest, direct or indirect, in any contract relating to the operation of the New York State Black Librarians Caucus or in any contract for furnishing supplies thereto, shall disclose such interest at or prior to the meeting at which approval of such contract is to be considered.
 The Board shall not enter into such contract unless doing so is authorized by a majority of the total number of Board Members, excluding the interested Board Member.

 ARTICLE V: OFFICERS AND THEIR DUTIES